 It’s easiest to think about the park in three different sections.
 The lower lakes section includes Entrance 1 and Veliki Slap (the Big Waterfall).
 From here, you can take a boat or the shuttle to the upper lakes section, with some of the prettiest boardwalk trails and waterfalls in the park.
 Beyond this is the third section, a trail around Proscansko Lake.

 There is another section to the park that is not included on the main routes.
-There is a road and trail that runs along the western cliffs of the park, offering very nice aerial views over the lakes and boardwalk trails.
+There is a road and trail that runs along the western cliffs of the park (labeled Cliff Views on the map below), offering very nice aerial views over the lakes and boardwalk trails.
 This also includes the Veliki Slap viewpoint for the postcard photo of Plitvice Lakes.

 This is a modified map from the Plitvice Lakes National Park website.
 Note that the map is rotated 90 degrees – north is on the right side of the map.